-Exploring Devil’s Garden in Grand Staircase Escalante is a whimsical and fun experience!
+Exploring Devil’s Garden in Grand Staircase-Escalante National Monument is a whimsical and fun experience!
 In many ways, Devil’s Garden reminds us of a natural playground.
 Here you will discover sandstone arches, jagged hoodoos, and a mushroom-shaped assortment of rocks.
 Climbing up and hopping around these strange rock formations will have you feeling like a kid romping around a playground!
 (Or, if you have kids of your own, will surely keep them entertained!)

 On the sign that leads to the trailhead, Devil’s Garden is referred to as an “Outstanding Natural Area”, and we think that describes it well!
 Devil’s Garden is a whimsical assortment of unique geological features, including hoodoos, small arches, towering spires, and round slabs of slick rock.